KEYNOTE SPEAKERS 2020

 Gabriel Frumuşanu, borne in Galaţi, Romania, 28/09/1964.
 Bachelor (1988), PhD (1999), Habilitation (2016) in Industrial Engineering at “Dunărea de Jos” University of Galaţi, Romania.
 He is currently Professor at “Dunărea de Jos” University of Galaţi, Romania, in the Manufacturing Engineering Department.
 He published over 150 scientific articles, some of them in prestigious journals (The Internatinal Journal of Advanced Manufacturing Technology, Indian Journal of Engineering and Material Sciences, International Journal of Mechanics, Materials and Manufacturing).
 He owns 3 patents.
 He participated at numerous International conferences (Spain, Hungary, Tunisia, Israel, Moldova and Romania).
 Research interests in machining systems control, cutting tools profiling and environmental impact of the manufacturing process.
 Prof. Frumuşanu is member of UASTRO, of editorial boards - Journal of Control and Systems Engineering (JCSE, Bowen Publishing), Proceedings in Manufacturing Systems journal (Romanian Academy), The Annals of „Dunărea de Jos” University, Fascicle V and is scientific reviewer for prestigious ISI Journals (Proceedings of the Institution of Mechanical Engineers, Part B: Journal of Engineering Manufacture, Proceedings of the Institution of Mechanical Engineers, Part C: Journal of Mechanical Engineering Science, Journal of Mechanical Science and Technology).

-Title of presentation: Method for Holistic Optimization of the Manufacturing Process
+Title of presentation: Method for comparative assessment of the manufacturing process alternatives

 Head of the Department